-Allow your creativity and passion for collaboration to grow and be showcased through numerous performances on and off campus in the immersive musical environment of the Masters in collaborative piano in the School of Music at ASU.
+Allow your creativity and passion for collaboration to grow and be showcased through numerous performances on and off campus in the immersive musical environment of this master's degree program in the School of Music, Dance and Theatre.

 Students refine their pianistic technique while developing the specific knowledge and abilities to be skilled and sensitive musical collaborators.
 Collaborative piano students have an impact on every area of the School of Music, Dance and Theatre, and their work with opera and musical theatre singers, orchestral instrumentalists, choral and large ensembles, composers, music theatre and opera colleagues leads toward advanced careers in music.

 Spring 2022: October 15, 2021

 Fall 2022: December 1, 2021

 Check sheets break down the course requirements for each degree program.